OxfordDemSci/gwasdiversitymonitor/README.md

 ### Acknowledgements

-We are grateful to the extensive help provided by [Global Initiative](https://www.global-initiative.com/) (and in particular to Jamie for writing part of this readme).
+We are grateful to the extensive help provided by [Global Initiative](https://www.global-initiative.com/) (and in particular to Jamie for writing part of this readme, and to Veatriki for designing the logo at the top).
 Additional help and specific comments came from [Ian Knowles](https://github.com/ianknowles), [Yi Liu](https://github.com/YiLiu6240), [Molly Przeworski](https://przeworskilab.com/), [Ben Domingue](https://github.com/ben-domingue), [Sam Trejo](https://cepa.stanford.edu/people/sam-trejo) and the [Sociogenome](http://www.sociogenome.org) group more generally.

 ### To Do